HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 #### Traffic to a site from mobile vs. desktop (CrUX)
 *Could a website reason about their expected mobile vs. desktop traffic distribution?*
-It’s hard to predict, because the distribution between mobile and desktop will vary greatly based on the site Furthermore, it heavily depends on the industry category (eg. entertainment, shopping) and whether the site has native apps, and how aggressively native apps are promoted etc.
+It's hard to predict, because the distribution between mobile and desktop will vary greatly based on the site Furthermore, it heavily depends on the industry category (eg. entertainment, shopping) and whether the site has native apps, and how aggressively native apps are promoted etc.

 We looked at the CrUX dataset to assess Chrome traffic to sites from mobile devices vs desktop.